Reviewing Butler National (BUKS) and Its Peers

 |2.58

-As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 35.93%.
-Given Butler National’s peers higher probable upside, analysts clearly believe Butler National has less favorable growth aspects than its peers.
+As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 40.41%.
+Given Butler National’s peers higher possible upside, analysts plainly believe Butler National has less favorable growth aspects than its peers.

 Summary